Pete Astudillo: 1993–94: Separation from Selena y Los Dinos, Como Nadie, and Amor Prohibido

 Astudillo's music videos began airing regularly on Univision.
 In August 1994, Astudillo began searching for an accordion player to join his band.
 Astudillo made his second appearance on the Johnny Canales Show on July 3, 1994.
 He also appeared on the music TV program Padrisimo on December 17, 1994.
 While Astudillo's initial albums, Entregate a Mi (1992) and Como Nadie (1993), did not secure positions on national music charts, The Odessa American expressed confidence in Astudillo's trajectory, foreseeing his ascent to prominence as one of the top Tejano artists in the industry.
-The newspaper lauded Astudillo for his vocal abilities and songwriting skill, attributing these talents as providing him with a distinct advantage and positioning him as a competitive contender in the Tejano market.
+The newspaper praised Astudillo for his vocal abilities and songwriting skill, attributing these talents as providing him with a distinct advantage and positioning him as a competitive contender in the Tejano market.
 The singles off Como Nadie continued to receive extensive airplay through 1995.

 1995: Death of Selena and Como Te Extrano

 By 1995, Tejano became the fastest-growing Latin genre, with annual revenues topping $100 million.
 Astudillo collaborated with A. B. on the comical cumbia track "Asi Te Quiero" (1995) for Imagen Latina.
 On March 31, 1995, Selena was shot and killed.
 Astudillo spoke to KBNA-FM following the news, talking about Selena as he wept on air, as he was still recovering from his mother's death the year prior.
 He attended her funeral on April 3.
 Astudillo resumed performing during the all-star Cinco de Mayo celebration and Selena tribute during the opening of Sea World Texas.
-He commenced delivering his amalgamation of Selena's songs during his concerts, expressing that he manages her death like any other individual who deals with a loss.
+He performed several Selena songs during his tour.
+Astudillo expressed that he managed her death similarly to others who deal with a loss.
 Astudillo expressed gratitude for the lessons gleaned from Selena, which facilitated his coping mechanisms.

 In June 1995, "Amor Prohibido" became the first Spanish-language song to receive the BMI Pop Music Award.
 In July, Astudillo opened for Willie Nelson and received a commemorative plaque, along with Selena's family, which was hung at the Texas State Aquarium's Conservation Cove.
 Astudillo collaborated with Vela on "Estupido Romantico", which was recorded by Mazz.
 The track peaked within the top ten of the Hot Latin Songs chart in September 1995.
 Astudillo released his third studio album, Como Te Extrano, on December 1, 1995.
-Como Te Extrano marks Astudillo's first album in two years, a rarity in the Tejano market where prolonged breaks risk fading into obscurity.
-Despite industry norms, Como Te Extrano climbed the music charts of Radio y Musica.
+Como Te Extrano marked Astudillo's first album in two years, an unusual lapse by Tejano artists of the time.
+The album climbed the music charts of Radio y Musica.